mansivv9/Text_to_image_synthesis_Major_Project/README.md

 7. **Data and Pretrained models**

-* The additional data required for flowers, inceptionV3 fine tuned models for the calculation of inception score, pretrained DAMSM models and that of GAN training phase are provided here: https://drive.google.com/drive/folders/1P7CYyYIDv5lEcVhDYAdf0hRMu9zLtU81?usp=share_link
+* The additional data required for flowers, inceptionV3 fine tuned models for the calculation of inception score, pretrained DAMSM models and that of GAN training phase are provided here: [click here](https://drive.google.com/drive/folders/1P7CYyYIDv5lEcVhDYAdf0hRMu9zLtU81?usp=share_link)

 8. **REFERENCES** All the references used in this research work have been cited here